Ricardo Rivera Schreiber: Early life

 In 1936 he returned to the active service as Minister Plenipotentiary to China and Japan.
 Briefly, he was moved to Colombia, where he signed a Treaty of Friendship and Cooperation in 1938.
 By April 1941, while he was posted in Tokyo, Schreiber was informed that the Japanese would enter the war with an attack on Pearl Harbor and warned the United States Embassy.
 The U.S. State Department disqualified the report and when the naval base was attacked nine months later, he was confined under house arrest in the Japanese mountains at Miyanoshita.
 The Peruvian and American missions were evacuated from Japan in June 1942 on the Asama Maru and were later exchanged for Japanese diplomats in Lourenço Marques.

 In 1943 he was appointed Ambassador to Spain.
 Retaining this posting, Schreiber was President of the Peruvian Delegation to the Preparatory Commission for the United Nations and was nominated Vice-President of its Legal Committee in 1945.
 The following year, he was appointed Ambassador to Italy and Delegate to the First United Nations Assembly celebrated in London.
 From 1949 to 1952 he was Ambassador to the United Kingdom.

 In 1952 President Odría appointed him Minister of Foreign Affairs.
 During his office, the Diplomatic Academy was created and was enacted the Diplomatic Service Regulation in 1953.
 When Prime Minister Zenón Noriega was sent to exile accused of organized a coup against Odría in August 1954, he resigned.
-That same year, Schreiber returned to London as ambassador, a posting he remained until his retirement in 1963.
+That same year, Schreiber returned to London as ambassador, a posting he remained in until his retirement in 1963.

 He died in July 1969 in Houston.